TritschLab/Taniguchi-Melani-2024/README.md

 2) ~/Behavioral-Pipeline

 Contains essential functions for processing and plotting data that is aligned to the reward onset.

-For more information, please look at these following repositories:
+For more information, please look at these following repositories

-Tritsch Lab Toolbox: https://github.com/TritschLab/TLab_Toolbox Tritsch Lab Photometry Pipeline: https://github.com/pratikmistry96/Photometry-Pipeline
+Tritsch Lab Toolbox: https://github.com/TritschLab/TLab_Toolbox

+Tritsch Lab Photometry Pipeline: https://github.com/pratikmistry96/Photometry-Pipeline

 ## Steps: